xymon-monitoring/problem-solving/README.md

   -  **That are long discussions on the mailing lists that need to be consolidated**
   -  **That are not in any other place so far** (No duplicates)
 - To have an  **colaborative, efficient and simple** follow up tool
-- (Content: no files, no codes, just issues)

 ### How
 - Members can **directly edit** anything, correct what is wrong